 Fishing boats

-Now open: 2025 South-east Marine Parks Network Fishing Business Assistance Grants
+2025 South-east Marine Parks Network Fishing Business Assistance Grants

 Eligibility and grant offers have been determined by analysis of commercial fishing catch history in areas where commercial fishing gears are no longer allowed.
 More information about the grant round, including details on eligibility, timing and grant calculations is available on GrantConnect and in the Grant Opportunity Guidelines and Frequently Asked Questions.

 The Program recognises that some Tasmanian, South Australian and Commonwealth commercial fishers are directly impacted by changes to zoning in the South-east Marine Parks Network.
-Impacted commercial fishers are eligible for assistance if they have statutory catch records in areas of the South-east Marine Parks Network they are no longer allowed to fish and have also experienced a net loss of fishing area.
+It continues the approach established by the 2019 Fishing Business Assistance Program (the 2019 Program).

-The 2025 Program continues the approach established by the 2019 Fishing Business Assistance Program (the 2019 Program), which was consulted on with industry and delivered $9.47 million in assistance to eligible fishers who were impacted by new marine park management arrangements in 2018.
+The 2019 Program was consulted on with industry and delivered $9.47 million in assistance to eligible fishers who were impacted by new marine park management arrangements in 2018.

 2019 Fishing Business Assistance Program